 Šimonytė returned to politics in 2016, when she ran as an independent candidate in the 2016 parliamentary election to represent Antakalnis constituency in Vilnius, ultimately winning a seat in parliament.
 In 2018, Šimonytė announced her campaign in the 2019 presidential election, and won the nomination of the political party Homeland Union.
 She narrowly won the first round of the election on 12 May 2019, before placing second behind Gitanas Nausėda in the run-off on 26 May.

-Alexander Schallenberg (born 20 June 1969) is the Federal Chancellor of Austria as of 11 October 2021.
+Karl Nehammer (born 18 October 1972) is the Federal Chancellor of Austria as of 6 December 2021.

 Krišjānis Kariņš (born December 13, 1964) is the Prime Minister of Latvia, in office since 23 January 2019.
 He was the Unity candidate for the Latvian premiership at the 2018 election.
 On 7 January 2019, he was tasked by the Latvian President with forming the next government.